 You can either buy a tank from a gunsmiths supply or make one.
 I made mine from an old truck drive shaft that had a 3" lengthwise slot cut in with a cutting torch.
 A piece of flat bar was welded on at each end and Bob's your uncle.
 Its a bit rough looking but its cheap and works.

 You will also need a pipe burner to go the length of the tank.
 I set up my burner to use a propane torch I bought years ago.
 I am currently eying up the burner controls from my old burnt out barbecue, I think there is enough heat there.
 I do not know enough about burners to offer any useful advice.
 Check Google.When you boil you can see the rust turn black, it also gets velvety and easy to card of with 0000 steel wool.
-For corners that are hard to get into a stainless steel suede leather brush is just the ticket. the brass bristled brushes may work but I have not tried one.
+For corners that are hard to get into a stainless steel suede leather brush is just the ticket.
+Do not use brass ore bronze bristled brushes, they leave a bassy film on the blued surface.
 After the first rusting, boiling and carding you will find the surface is a patch light gray.
 With each rusting, boiling and carding cycle the color gets darker and the patchiness goes away.
 Keep on with the cycles until all the patchiness has gone and the desired shade of slate gray is archived.
 (This slate gray will get darker when you oil the metal)

 The final touch.